French Graduate Programs

 Our Degree Programs

-PhD in French Language & Literature
+PhD in French Studies

 Obtaining a PhD will always be a rigorous and involved process, but it need not feel daunting.
 At Washington University, you can receive your PhD in six years, all fully funded.
-If you chose to earn one of our graduate certificates (see below), you will receive funding in order take an additional semester to complete the coursework required.

 Joint PhD in French & Comparative Literature